projg2/python-guide/pytest.rst

 suites that take significant time to run single-threaded.

 Not all test suites support pytest-xdist.
 Particularly, it requires that the tests are written not to collide one with another.
+Sometimes, xdist may also cause instability of individual tests.

+When only a few tests are broken or unstable because of pytest-xdist, it is possible to use it and deselect the problematic tests.
+It is up to the maintainer's discretion to decide whether this is justified.

 Using pytest-xdist is recommended if the package in question supports it (i.e. it does not cause semi-random test failures) and its test suite